Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Return an entity with an id equal to the one provided in the second context.
+    Return the entity with an id equal to the one provided in the second context.

 **Parameters**

-- input (context) - id of the context with a vector of entities,
+- input (variable) - id of the context with a vector of entities,
-- id (context) - id of the context with an id string.
+- id (variable / string) - instruction will return the entity with this id,
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## let

 **Syntax**

-let *id* [context]
+let *new_variable* [old_variable]

 **Description**